ms-grcymt/WhatTheHack-EnterpriseGradeAKS/Student/01-containers.md

 ## Description

-Create an Azure Container Registry.
+Create an Azure Container Registry in a new Resource Group.
 Build the API and Web images in this repository and store them in your new ACR.

 The application we will use in this hack has three components, as the following picture describes: a [web](./Resources/web) tier offers an HTML portal that shows the information produced by the [api](./Resources/api), that in its turn access a **database** with a simple query that shows the database version.
 You will find the source code for each application in the files supplied for this hack: